GMPavanLab/RollingNP/README.md

  * `3-UnbiasedMD/`

-	tis folder includes the Gromacs input files needed to reproduce the Unbiased simulations as shown in the article.
+	this folder includes the Gromacs input files needed to reproduce the Unbiased simulations as shown in the article.

  * `4-MetaD/`